MaxCamillo/esp32-fuzzing-framework/README.md

 Now, the state of the device, when reaching the entry address has to be dumped.
 Therefore, the device is connected to the debugger gdb and a breakpoint is set to the entry point by executing <code> br *0x400d5278 </code>.
 When the breakpoint has it, the output of the command <code> info registers </code> is copied to a text file and the command <code> dump binary memory dump.bin 0x3FF80000 0x3FFFFFFF </code> is executed to dump the whole RAM.

-Finally, the registers which hold the pointer and the lenght of the input data must be examined.
+Finally, the registers which hold the pointer and the length of the input data must be examined.
 Mostly, the can be discovered by reading the register dump file.
 In this case, register a10 is the length register and the value of register a11, 0x3ffbc43c, is the pointer to the input data.

 Now, the fuzzing can be started by the command